 Young adults could be eligible to sign on with their parents’ family plan until the day they turn 26.
 Turning 26 this year?
 Compare plans and coverage on Nevada Health Link to find the best plan for your coverage needs and income.

 Spending a few extra minutes every year reviewing your health plan options rather than just auto-enrolling in your existing plan could mean big savings for your bank account.
 Compare coverage and costs to find the best match for your current situation and potentially pocket some extra savings for your efforts.
 Remember open enrollment begins November 1, 2020.

 This low-premium, high-deductible insurance is one of the coverage options available through Nevada Health Link.
 It provides coverage if you are seriously ill or injured, but you would pay higher out-of-pocket costs for your deductible.

-You may be eligible to receive subsides through Nevada Health Link, but you may also be eligible for government-sponsored insurance.
+You may be eligible to receive subsidies through Nevada Health Link, but you may also be eligible for government-sponsored insurance.
 In the state of Nevada, check Medicaid, which also covers individuals based on their income.
-Medicare covers individuals ages 65 and older (though some individuals qualify earlier, if they are eligible for Social Security disability benefits).
+Medicare covers individuals ages 65 and older (though some individuals qualify earlier if they are eligible for Social Security disability benefits).
 The Children’s Health Insurance Program (CHIP) is available to children ages 19 and younger whose parents don’t qualify for Medicaid.